Skip to content

 MD/PhD Degree Checklist Expand answer

-• Admitted to Graduate School
+• Admitted to Graduate School: (Date)

 • USMLE Step 1; counts as qualifying examination (typically prior to entering the dissertation research lab)